grafana/grafana/docs/sources/enterprise/enterprise-configuration.md

 ### assertion_attribute_groups

-Friendly name or name of the attribute within the SAML assertion to use as the user's groups.
+Friendly name or name of the attribute within the SAML assertion to use as the user groups.

 ### assertion_attribute_role

-Friendly name or name of the attribute within the SAML assertion to use as the user's roles.
+Friendly name or name of the attribute within the SAML assertion to use as the user roles.

 ### assertion_attribute_org

-Friendly name or name of the attribute within the SAML assertion to use as the user's organization.
+Friendly name or name of the attribute within the SAML assertion to use as the user organization.

 ### allowed_organizations